fetherston/map-lasso/README.md

 });
 ```

-### getCoords()
+### getCoords({options})
-Returns the coordinates of the lasso tool as an array of Google Maps latlng objects.
+Returns the coordinates of the lasso tool as an array of Google Maps LatLng objects (see [Google's docs](https://developers.google.com/maps/documentation/javascript/reference#LatLng_)).
+Optionally pass an options object to customize the response.
+Currently the only option is "type: array" to return the response as an array of latitude and longitude coordinates.

 ### clearLasso()
 Clears the lasso from the map.